LautaroJayat/data-structures-and-algorithms-in-c/01_stack_array_implementation/readme.md

 6. Check if the stack is full
 7. Check if the stack is empty

-To begin, lets create a headers file that will define or act as our interface:
+To start, let's create a _headers_ file that will serve as our interface:

 ```c
 // stack.h